Operations · July 25, 2024

 Supply Chain Resilience Helps Companies Weather Economic Uncertainty

-The COVID-19 crisis has had major impacts on businesses worldwide.
-The pandemic has negatively affected economies, flights and trucking fleets, which has decimated trade volumes and revenues.
-Within the supply chain and logistics industry, fragile connections and existing relationships have frayed quickly.
+These disruptions negatively affected economies, flights and trucking fleets, which decimated trade volumes and revenues.
+Within the supply chain and logistics industry, connections and existing relationships were put to the test.
+With the latest worldwide software outage behind us, many are left asking, "What's next?"

-These conditions have prompted many companies to explore business models rooted in supply chain resilience.
+Many companies are now exploring business models rooted in supply chain resilience.
 This represents a dramatic departure from the efficiency-focused models they'd fine-tuned for years.
 Given the realities of today's world, you may be weighing the pros and cons of a similar shift.
-As you consider different scenarios, allowing for the costs and other financial considerations of a revised business model is necessary.
+You might find that allowing for the costs and other financial considerations of a revised business model may prove to be beneficial to your bottom line.

 The limitations of efficiency

-The potential problem with this model is that it's prone to breaking down when a disruption—such as the pandemic—idles production, transport and delivery systems.
+The potential problem with JIT is that it's prone to breaking down when a disruption idles production, transport and delivery systems.
 The Institute for Supply Management found that within the first few weeks of the COVID-19 outbreak, almost 75% of companies had already dealt with transportation-related supply chain disruptions.

 Conversely, a resilient supply chain designed with redundancies can buffer your business from shocks down the line.
-Instead of a single source for a critical part or component, you can use multiple located in different parts of the world.
+This kind of thinking is known as the Just-In-Case method, or JIC.
+Instead of a single source for a critical part or component, you can use multiple distributors located in different parts of the world.
 And by leveraging your primary suppliers' key partners, you can maintain a much better picture of the production flow.

 Should a work stoppage—due to natural or human-made causes—strike any of the businesses in the supply chain, the redundancies and knowledge allow you to modify your flow of goods on the fly to smooth out the process.